The hatred of Gary Numan

 Thumbing through my old copies of the NME – and by the way, I found out the NME itself has no copies of its old issues pre-1983 – I couldn’t help noticing that Gary Numan was not a performer held in the highest affection.
-Strange as his stuff has been sampled since and I don’t think history has been that unkind to him.
-But the savaging he got at the time was ceaseless.
+Even though his material has been sampled since and I think history has been kinder to him.
+But the savaging he got at his career peak was ceaseless.

 Nick Kent of the NME had resolved to destroy him by April 1981 – thirty years ago.
 I’ve got the article in front of me and it’s cruelly hilarious. “…Ground control is evidently calling your number as I write in the same harsh, hollow cadence you yourself have utilised for your sound…” Ouch.